So you’re curious about Getaway House and everything you’ve heard about these Instagrammable tiny cabins, eh?

-I had no idea that this company has been running since 2015, was featured on Shark Tank and has over 100 cabins across the United States—and growing fast.
-Whoa!
+I had no idea that this company had been running since 2015, was featured on Shark Tank and has over 1,000 cabins across the United States—and they’re growing FAST.
+They were even acquired by Marriott in 2023 and are expected to be part of a new nature-focused brand in the Marriott portfolio!

-My hope is that by reading this review of the Big Bear Getaway cabins, you’ll have all your questions answered and get a close look at my personal experience so you can decide if it’s right for you!
+My hope is that by reading this Postcard Cabins review of the Los Angeles outpost, you’ll have all your questions answered and get a close look at my personal experience so you can decide if it’s right for you!

 I want to say up front that this was not a sponsored stay.
-I have since worked with the company because I love them so much, but my original trip to the Getaway House Los Angeles was 100% paid for by myself and a friend.
+I have since worked with the company because I love them so much, but my original trip to the Postcard Cabins Los Angeles was 100% paid for by myself and a friend.

-PS—Make sure to keep reading this post to the end because I’m sharing my pro tip on how to book the best cabin at the Getaway House Los Angeles so you can have the best possible stay without any disappointments!
+PS—Make sure to keep reading this post to the end because I’m sharing my pro tip on how to book the best cabin at the Postcard Cabins Los Angeles so you can have the best possible stay without any disappointments!

-Ok so first off, what the heck is the Getaway House?!
+Ok so first off, what the heck is Postcard Cabins?!
 Have you heard of it?
-You’ve likely seen it pop up on your Instagram feed over the last few years, but I’ll give you the run down in case you’re totally clueless.
-Don’t worry — I basically was too!
+You’ve likely seen it pop up on your Instagram feed over the last decade, but I’ll give you the run down in case you’re totally clueless.
+Don’t worry—I basically was too!

 There are multiple locations across the U.S., and each campground is situated about two hours from a major city so you’re close enough to drive but far enough away from home to feel like you’ve gone off the grid.

 Each cabin itself is about 140-200 square feet and feels like tiny house living…with an emphasis on tiny.
-However, they’ve definitely prioritized the important aspects of a great night stay, like huge comfy beds, a working bathroom (thank God), and heat and AC.
+However, they’ve definitely prioritized the important aspects of a great night stay, like huge comfy beds, a working bathroom (hallelujah!), and heat and AC.

-Yeah, don’t worry.
-Staying at the Getaway House is not exactly “roughing it.”
+Staying at Postcard Cabins is not exactly “roughing it.”

 This is definitely more of a glamping-style adventure rather than true camping, but you still get a lot of the major benefits of camping like spending time in nature, being able to cook and relax by the fire, and being secluded from other humans if that’s your jam.